codewithzahid/codewithzahid/README.md

-# 👨‍💻 Zahid Hasan | Embedded Systems Developer

-## 🔧 Crafting Intelligent Hardware Solutions in the IoT Era

-Welcome to my digital workshop!
-I'm Zahid, an embedded systems developer dedicated to creating efficient, robust, and innovative solutions at the intersection of hardware and software.
+Welcome to my **digital workshop!** I'm Zahid, an embedded systems developer dedicated to creating efficient, robust, and innovative solutions at the intersection of hardware and software.

 ### 🛠️ Technical Expertise